privaci/privaci.github.io/_posts/2022-04-10-4th-ci_sympoisum.md

-__Participation without submission: __ If you're interested in attending the symposium without submission, please fill in <LINK>.
+__Participation without submission: __ If you're interested in attending the symposium without submission, please fill in [this form](https://forms.gle/tMwR1tsYzvFAyKoA9).
 We will send a confirmation upon review.

  We look forward to seeing you at the symposium!